emiljapelt/INSEC1/Ex3/Answers.md

 ### Problem 2.1

 Electronic Codebook is a mode in which the plaintext is handled b bits at a time.
 Each block is encrypted using the same key.
+It is not a secure method of encryption because if the same block of plaintext appear more than once they will have the same ciphertext.
+An adversary can use this to their advantage to decrypt the message.